GaneshNavale/server_side_validation/README.md

     end
 ```

-3. In html you need to write 'error' class for displaying error message next to the form field.
+3. In html.erb files, you need to write 'error' class for displaying error message next to the form field.

 Also define 'field_name_txt' class for each of the field present on form.

     <%= contact.text_area :message, class: 'form-control message_txt' %>
     <div class ='error'></div>

+This will show an validation error inline to for your form fields.

 ## Contributing